 With his one book, Jefferson demonstrated he was more than a tabulator and analyzer of information.
 He also promoted the scientific method and used the occasion to criticize unscientific thinking.
 This expansion of scope led Jefferson into controversies that stayed with him throughout his lifetime.

 Jefferson wrote and perfected Notes when he was in his late thirties — that is, before his involvement in bitter political fights.
 Historians are in general agreement that Jefferson was thin-skinned about criticism and became more so with age.
-In 1803, Jefferson wrote: "Every word which goes from me, whether verbally or in writing becomes the subject of so much malignant distortion, & perverted construction, that I am obliged to caution my friends against … my letters getting into the public..."7
+In 1803, Jefferson wrote: "Every word which goes from me, whether verbally or in writing, becomes the subject of so much malignant distortion, & perverted construction, that I am obliged to caution my friends against … my letters getting into the public ...."7

 The President Jefferson who retired to Monticello six years later could not escape criticism from determined opponents; but he could act to reduce the power of controversy to defeat his aims.
 This is most evident in his strong advice on the teaching of geology at the University of Virginia — statements from Jefferson that seem to run contra to his principles.

-Jefferson's proposals of curricula for the fledgling University of Virginia8 included a recommendation which has been interpreted as de-emphasizing the study of geology.9 This stance by Jefferson is puzzling, given Jefferson's pioneering work in several fields of the science.
+Jefferson's proposals of curricula for the fledgling University of Virginia8 included a recommendation that has been interpreted as de-emphasizing the study of geology.9 This stance by Jefferson is puzzling, given Jefferson's pioneering work in several fields of the science.

 But a plausible explanation is available if we consult biographies of leading geologists of Jefferson's time, and consider Jefferson's general aversion to unproductive argument and lessons he learned about avoiding controversy.

 Jefferson's use of the words "Vulcan" and "Neptune" were deliberate; these are the battle flags flying in a bitter controversy raging between geologists throughout the last half of Jefferson's lifetime.
-One school of thought, the Vulcanists, led by the eminent Scotch geologist, James Hutton, adhered passionately to the belief that rocks resulted from volcanism; the opposing school, the Neptunists, led by the Saxon mineralogist, Abraham Werner, held unflinchingly to the belief that chemical precipitation was the agent of rock formation.
+One school of thought, the Vulcanists, led by the eminent Scottish geologist, James Hutton, adhered passionately to the belief that rocks resulted from volcanism; the opposing school, the Neptunists, led by the Saxon mineralogist, Abraham Werner, held unflinchingly to the belief that chemical precipitation was the agent of rock formation.
 The Fentons, in their seminal work on the controversy conclude: "[This struggle] … divided geologists into two camps whose members battered each other with words as often as they broke stones with hammer."12